|Color||Casemaking clothes moth: The body is grayish-yellow with a dark head. Forewings are silvery-buff with 3 dark spots.

 - Insect debris (droppings and/or silk threads) around the damaged area

-The most common item that gets damaged by fabric pests are woolen rugs.
-As woolen rugs can be expensive, it is strongly recommend you check them frequently for signs of fabric pests.
+The most common item that gets damaged by fabric pests is wool rugs.
+As woolen rugs can be expensive, it strongly recommended you check them frequently for signs of fabric pests.

 Prevention & Control